Sample1703/POPContinuity/README.md

 #### Continuity test

 Using one of the outputs of the ABC analysis, it is possible to identify the pairs for which the model is able to reproduce the observed intra-population diversity.

+During the ABC analysis, the statistics of the simulations retained by the ABC analysis are saved into an RData file (cf. Step 2 above).

 - Retrieve the selected simulations for the first sample pair
 - Extract the simulated Fst values